Skip to content

 hub.fixyourdocs.io receives reports and forwards them to GitHub.
 The Hub →

-1. An agent reads your docs and hits a problem.
+1. An agent reads some docs — yours, or a third-party library’s — and hits a problem.

 2. It files a v0 Docs Feedback Protocol report — via the SDK, the CLI, the MCP server, or the plain curl in the AGENTS.md snippet.